mt190502/blog.mtaha.dev/content/performance/fedora_linux_performance_tuning.md

 > [!warning] Disclaimer
 >
-> - This guide is Work In Progress (WIP) and may contain incomplete or inaccurate information.
 > - This guide is for advanced users only.
 > - In this guide, we will apply performance tweaks inspired by CachyOS to Fedora Linux.
 Some steps may require advanced knowledge of Linux system administration.